Psycho-Pirate: Roger Hayden

 Following the events of Crisis on Infinite Earths, Hayden escapes Arkham Asylum and encounters a renegade Fifth Dimension Thunderbolt genie who has merged with private investigator Jonni Thunder.
-In Infinity, Inc., the two bedevil the members of Infinity, Inc. in a bid to destroy Jonni's mind so that Thunderbolt can seize total control over her body.
+The two bedevil the members of Infinity, Inc. in a bid to destroy Jonni's mind so that Thunderbolt can seize total control over her body.
 During the arc, it is shown that Thunderbolt repeatedly shocked Psycho-Pirate to cure his madness.
 However, the electroshock has the side effect of making Psycho-Pirate lose all memories of the Crisis and the existence of parallel Earths.

 Post-Crisis

 Hayden shows up again in Grant Morrison's run on Animal Man, imprisoned in Arkham Asylum.
 The effects of the electroshocks given to him by Thunderbolt have worn off and Hayden's memories of the Crisis and of the prior existence of multiple Earths are restored.
 Psycho-Pirate ends up releasing several people who were killed during the Crisis back into the world, although many of them come to realize they are fictional characters.
 After an intervention by Animal Man, Hayden, seemingly happy, fades away into nothingness.

-Psycho-Pirate does not appear again until the 1995 event Underworld Unleashed crossover event, where he sells his soul to the demon Neron in exchange for more power.
+Psycho-Pirate does not appear again until the 1995 storyline Underworld Unleashed, where he sells his soul to the demon Neron in exchange for more power.
 He now sports a black leather jacket and has the metal of his mask as an eyepatch that replaces half of his brain.